-2023: Uba Sani Preaches Peace in Southern Kaduna
+2023: Uba Sani preaches Peace in Southern Kaduna

 According to the Senator, there is an acute skills gap in Kaduna state because people with requisite know-how are lacking in various sectors.

-“Most times, it’s difficult to get tilers, Plaster Of Paris specialists and various artisans in the building industry, of Kaduna state or northern origin,” he argued.
+“Most times, it’s difficult to get tilers, Plaster Of Paris specialists and various artisans in the building industry of Kaduna state,” he argued.

 “However, we can only achieve this if there’s peace.
 We must shun divisions along ethno-religious lines.
 We should focus on how to develop our state and the country at large,” he added.

-The gubernatorial candidate gave this counsel at Manchok, headquarters of Kaura local government, where he held a town hall meeting, paid a courtesy call on Chief of Atakar, before holding a rally on Friday.

-Earlier, he was at Kafanchan, the headquarters of Jema’a local government, where he advised the people to vote for APC at the presidential, gubernatorial and National Assembly as well as state assembly elections.
+Earlier, Sen. Uba was at Kafanchan, headquarters of Jema’a local government, where he advised the people to vote for APC at the presidential, gubernatorial and National Assembly as well as state assembly elections.

 According to the governorship candidate, voting for APC will guarantee the development that the local government has been witnessing since 2015.

-At Zangon Kataf local government, the stakeholders expressed their support for Senator Uba Sani’s candidacy.
+At Zangon Kataf local government, the stakeholders expressed their support for Sen. Sani’s candidacy.

-They however called for an inclusive government when the APC is elected, advising that the incoming administration should enhance security..
+They, however, called for an inclusive government when the APC is elected, advising that the incoming administration should enhance security.
+(NAN)